Deep neural networks for solving large linear systems arising from high-dimensional problems: NN-based Method

-We have two comments about the system \eqref{04}.
-First, due to the nonlinear structure of $\phi$, \eqref{04} is a system of nonlinear equations with unknown $\theta$.
-Second, since the number of unknowns $|\theta|$ is supposed to be smaller than the number of equations $N^d$, one usually can not find an exact solution.
-Instead, we will find the least-squares solution through the following optimization,
+Now we solve the nonlinear system \eqref{22} with $O(M^2L+Md)$ unknowns instead of the original linear system \eqref{02} with $N^d$ unknowns.
+And the vector $\Bphi(\theta)$ is an approximation of the original solution vector $\Bu$.
+Usually, the system \eqref{22} does not have an exact solution $\theta$.
+So we will find the least squares solution of \eqref{22} through the following optimization framework:

+The loss function $L$ can be decreased via gradient descent methods under the NN learning framework.

+To measure the error vector of large linear systems in a fair way, one usually uses the $\ell^2$-norm, which does not increase with the vector size, instead of the Euclidean norm $\|\cdot\|_2$.
+Specifically, for $\Bu\in\mathbb{R}^{N^d}$, we define